 Furthermore, the business areas can apply incentive systems based on sales.
-These systems do not overlap with the Group’s annual performance-based incentive system.
-Since October 2013, Nordic Morning has cooperated with Innova Oy in the development of the short-term performance-based incentive program.
+These systems do not overlap with the Group’s performance-based incentive system.

-Upon termination of their contracts, the CEO and other members of the Group Management Team will be entitled to the salary paid for the period of notice as well as benefits.
-The period of notice for terminating the CEO’s employment is six months when notice is served by the employer and four months when notice is served by the CEO.
-The period of notice for terminating the employment of other members of the Group Management Team is between six and 12 months when notice is served by the employer and between three and six months when notice is served by the corporate executive in question.
-Upon termination of employment by the employer, the CEO will be entitled to compensation equivalent to six months’ salary in addition to the salary paid for the period of notice, and other members of the Group Management Team will be entitled to compensation equivalent to up to six months’ salary in addition to the salary paid for the period of notice.
+Upon termination of their contracts, the CEO and other members of the Group executives will be entitled to the salary paid for the period of notice as well as benefits.
+The period of notice for the CEO when terminating the employment is six months for both parties.
+The period of notice for terminating the employment of other members of the Group executives is six months when notice is served by the employer and two to three months when notice is served by the corporate executive in question.
+Upon termination of employment by the employer, the CEO will be entitled to compensation equivalent to six months’ salary in addition to the salary paid for the period of notice, and other members of the Group executives will be entitled to compensation equivalent to three to six months’ salary in addition to the salary paid for the period of notice.
 Upon resignation, the corporate executive in question will only be entitled to the salary paid for the period of notice as well as benefits.